Open road through dramatic mountain landscape at sunset perfect for a road trip

 Full Article

-But the real revelation wasn’t the toucan sightings or the perfect beaches.
-It was watching a society that figured out what most countries haven’t: when you invest in your citizens’ wellbeing and protect your environment, you create something rare.
-Not perfection—Costa Rica has its problems—but a place where people consistently rank among the happiest on Earth despite not being the richest.
-The absence of military conflict, the presence of robust social safety nets, and the commitment to keeping their paradise actually paradisiacal has created an entrepreneurial yet laid-back culture that feels like what happens when a country gets its priorities right.
+The real beauty wasn’t the toucans or beaches.
+It was watching a society that figured out what most countries haven’t: invest in citizens’ wellbeing, protect the environment, create something rare.
+Not perfect—Costa Rica has problems—but a place where people consistently rank among the happiest on Earth without being the richest.

-Costa Rica taught us that scenic vistas are just the backdrop.
-The real beauty is in choosing happiness over weapons, education over conflict, and preservation over exploitation.
+Costa Rica chose happiness over weapons, education over conflict, preservation over exploitation.
 Pura Vida isn’t just what they say—it’s how they live.

 Related